Willyb15/Data-Science-Python/week3/day5-intro_to_functions/matt_drury/script.md

   - Initialize an empty collection.
   - Loop over something.
-  - Make some calcualtion for each element in the thing being looped over.
+  - Make some calculation for each element in the thing being looped over.
   - Append the result to the initially empty collection.
   - Return the result.